cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

      style="width:1024px"
 />

-Observe the above plot from an abbreviated timerange of July 2017 until January 18th, 2018 with the closing price per day plotted opposite the percentage of the daily transactions involving a hash from an established player.
+Observe the above plot from an abbreviated timerange of July 2017 until January 18th, 2018 with the closing price per day in blue plotted opposite the percentage of the daily transactions involving a hash from an established player in red.
 Note that this timerange is abbreviated because it's fairly costly to compute the pagerank of even 2 weeks worth of transaction data (note that a more serious analysis would imply more serious compute and thus might adjust these parameters).

-The thing I immediately notice here is that like the new user impact, the established player impact seems to couple with the price starting in mid-November.
+The thing I immediately notice here is that, like the new user impact, the established player impact seems to couple with the price starting in mid-November.
 Also, similar to the new user impact, it deviates prior to the actual cost drop, but is decidedly less chaotic immediately prior to the mid-January dip and thus possibly more reliable.

 In Conclusion
 ---

-I am reminded of one of my favorite lessons as a consulting data
-scientist: "Garbage In $\implies$ Garbage Out".
-To put a finer point on it, it is imperative to monitor the makeup of your data as it changes over time, because if you cannot trust your data, then you cannot trust your conclusions.
-That is the core impulse behind this exercise, find some core analytic to summarize behavior of the network from a particular vantage point (or set of vantage points).

-Responsibility demands that I be silent on drawing solid conclusions of predictive leading indicators of price per se.
-Rather, stepping back, there are the beginnings of a set of analytics which one can monitor over time to better understand how Ethereum, as a blockchain, moves, lives and breathes on a day-to-day basis.
+The core impulse behind this exercise is to find some essential analytics to summarize behavior of the network from a particular vantage point (or set of vantage points).
+One must be careful drawing conclusions of predictive leading indicators of price from this exercise.
+Rather, stepping back, there are the beginnings of a set of analytics that one can monitor over time to better understand how Ethereum, as a blockchain, moves, lives and breathes on a day-to-day basis.
 Inflection points in these analytics tie to usage shifts and assumptions in the technical analysis of this blockchain should be reevaluated or else risk becoming stale or less-effective.
 For instance, if one sees a precipitous drop in the new user impact over a week, then either users are not using the chain (which you can see in early 2017 in the "New User Impact" plot) or Ethereum has reached saturation (i.e. no new users, but still much usage).
 For a young blockchain, new user usage is imperative for robust growth and thus it'll be a turning point when the chain is saturated.

 Thinking beyond this analysis, I plan to go on and look at some of the other graph theoretic analytics that can be tracked over time in both Ethereum as well as other established blockchains, most obviously Bitcoin: